revisit-studies/study/public/VLAT-mini-randomized/introduction.md

 # Introduction

-This is a reVISit adaptation of the original VLAT questionnaire from Kwon et al.
+This is a reVISit adaptation of the mini-VLAT questionnaire from Pandey and Ottley.

-From their study:

 ## What is mini-VLAT?